FelixKrueger/Bismark/README.txt

 What does the output look like?

-In the first instance, Bismark produces a comprehensive output file which can either be imported into a genome viewer (e.g. SeqMonk using the Bismark import filter option) or be further mined by downstream scripts.
+In the first instance, Bismark produces one comprehensive output file for each input file or set of paired-end input files which can either be imported into a genome viewer (e.g. SeqMonk using the Bismark import filter option) or be further mined by downstream scripts.

 The single-end output contains the following information: